DiGergo/interactive-fe-dev-memory-game-project/README.md

 * You can play the game clicking [here!](https://digergo.github.io/interactive-fe-dev-memory-game-project/).
 * I used GitHub pages as the hosting platform for my project.
     * Using git in my Cloud9 terminal pushed my code into my GitHub repository.
+    * Then used GitHub to host my website.

 ## Credits